coderxin/scheduler_service/README.md

 ### Using Docker

-To build image and start docker-compose, please run (it will make application available under `localhost:3000`):
+To build an image and start docker-compose, please run (it will make the application available under `localhost:3000`):
 ```sh
 sh start.sh
 ```